softhsm/website/docs/index.md

 # SoftHSM

 SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS #11 without having a Hardware Security Module.
-It is being developed as a part of the OpenDNSSEC project.
-SoftHSM uses Botan for its cryptographic operations.
+It was originally developed as a part of the OpenDNSSEC project.
+SoftHSM uses Botan or OpenSSL for its cryptographic operations.

 ## Background